kobertlam/Energy_ETF_RYE_Forecast/README.md

 The predicted close price for the next day is 66.33999633789062
 ```

+#### Work in Progress

+We will create two more models to make forecast for the next three days and the next five days.
+It will be updated to the main branch later.

 ### Flow Chart

 The flow chart can be seen below.